 How do I review the lease?

-Even if you think you’ve found your dream apartment, scrutinize the lease agreement so you know what you’re legally committing yourself to.
+Even if you think you’ve found your dream apartment for living off-campus, scrutinize the lease agreement so you know what you’re legally committing yourself to.
 Specifically, check the terms of the lease carefully and ensure the things you talked about with the property manager or landlord are included.
 Then, discuss the questions below with the person you’re signing the agreement to make sure they’re in line with your college apartment checklist:

 - How do I make the payments?